How Many Airports Does Tokyo Have? Read This Before You Travel

 Tokyo has two airports: Haneda Airport located at Hanedakuko, Ota City, Tokyo, and Narita Airport located at Furugome, Narita, Chiba.
 While Haneda airport is 25 minutes away from central Tokyo, Narita airport is 55 minutes away.

-Let’s take a closer look at each airport, so you can choose easily which one is better for you.
+Let’s take a closer look at each airport, so you can decide easily which one is better for you.

 Haneda Airport (HND)